re-data/re-data/getting_started/toy_shop_analysis/README.md

  "toy_shop"."orders"      |             | row_count | -3.2576351652461364 |          0 | 23.608695652173914 | 2021-01-24 00:00:00
  ```

- It seems on 2021-01-23 we didn't got any orders, and with average above 23 orders per day that seems really odd.
+ It seems on 2021-01-23 we didn't got any orders and with average above 23 orders per day that seems really odd.

  We are are also seeing alerting values of nulls in customers `first_name`, `last_name`, `age` at the end of the month: